kotudemo/nixmono/README.md

 disko \
 nixos-anywhere installation guide \
 option in passtrough.nix for amd \
-wrap everything to options to make your nix expirience more customizable
+wrap everything to options to make your nix expirience more customizable \
+migration to wm wtih pywal and stylix (???)

 <h1 align=center> GPU passthrough for gaming on Windows VM </h1>